aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

 Specifies the length of the arrowhead for the begin of a line.
-[MsoArrowheadLength](../../com.aspose.cells/msoarrowheadlength).
+See [MsoArrowheadLength](../../com.aspose.cells/msoarrowheadlength).

 **Returns:**
 int